ExpresslyCompetitions/ExpresslyCompetitions.github.io/_club_expressly_campaigns/previews/alt-j-reduxer-vinyl-giveaway.markdown

 section1-content: "</p>Along the amazing band, putting their own indelible vocals\
   \ on the songs are, amongst others: Gold Link, Lomepal, Rejjie Snow, Tuka, or London's\
   \ acclaimed Little Simz!</p>\r\n<p>Last Year, Pleader, In Cold Blood… are some of\
-  \ its new hits you can find at their new album!
+  \ their new hits you can find at their new album!
 Think no more and enter the form\
   \ below for a chance to win alt-J REDUXER album on vinyl edition!</p>"
 entry-title: "Win alt-J REDUXER vinyl edition!"
 entry-content: "Enter the draw to win alt-J REDUXER vinyl edition by completing the\